 Usually, self-publishing services provide pre-set packages of services, which may include hiring editors, layout designers, cover designers, marketers, and others.
 Compared with vanity/subsidy publishing, going 100 per cent self-published provides more flexibility to authors, as they can personally select the publishing team members to be involved.

 The pros of true self-publishing include higher quality deliverables and more control in marketing activities.
 If you're great with social media and other types of content marketing, you can manage the campaign by yourself.

-Take advantage of this "golden age for writers," as you can choose to publish as few as one or two copies and build your author's brand simultaneously.
+Take advantage of this golden age for writers.
+You can choose to publish as few as one or two copies, or invest more in a larger print run and build your author brand simultaneously.
 There are several options to choose as a self-published author, each of which comes with its pros and cons.
 Leverage these options for your writing career success.